Exchange Rate in Hungary

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The GKI economic sentiment index, a composite indicator, fell to minus 0.7 in October from minus 0.3 in September—the worst print since December 2016.
+The GKI economic sentiment index, a composite indicator, rose to minus 18.2 in July from minus 20.5 in June.